heathen1878/posh-acme-azure-example/README.md

 ### Continuous Delivery

-The pipeline le_infra.yml will create the role and resources but requires the following variables be defined
+The pipeline le_infra.yml will create the role and resources but requires the following variables be defined in the variables.yml.

 ```yaml
 azure_region: 'North Europe'